userdocs/qbittorrent-nox-static/README.md

 A build script for `qBittorent-nox` to create a partially or fully static automatically using the current releases of the main dependencies when the script is executed.

-See here for binaries I have built - [Downloads](https://github.com/userdocs/qbittorrent-nox-static#download-and-install-static-builds)
+See here for binaries I have built and how to install them - [Downloads](https://github.com/userdocs/qbittorrent-nox-static#download-and-install-static-builds)

 ## Info